 General Studies Track

 Current NC State students can use the self-service Change of Degree Application (CODA) portal to add the music minor to their degree plan.
-Afterward, a music minor advisor will contact you to discuss your goals, a plan of study, and the expectations of the music department.
+Afterward, a music minor advisor will contact you to discuss your goals and plan of study.
 Prospective students do not need to declare the minor in advance of their admission to the university.

 For students in the performance track, admission is through a preliminary audition.
 Upon recommendation, students are assigned an advisor and applied instructor and enroll in MUS 193.
 The jury exam at the end of their first semester of MUS 193 determines eligibility for continuation in the performance track.